Local development with external IDEs

 VS Code extension

-We offer a VS Code extension that enhances your local development experience with:
+We offer a VS Code extension that supports syntax highlighting, autocomplete, hover information, and go-to-definition.

 To install, search for "Holistics" in the VS Code Extensions marketplace, or run: